Yokohama Museum of Art Reopening Inaugural Exhibition

 The exhibition title is an acknowledgement that the Yokohama Museum of Art is back after three years of renovations and a message of acceptance to everyone who has been or is now connected with Yokohama, regardless of the era in which they lived or the region in which they were born.

-Yokohama Museum of Art Reopening Inaugural Season
+Yokohama Museum of Art Reopening Inaugural Exhibition

 June 28 – November 3 , 2025